 “Atomic Design was developed in response to the responsive, digital world we live in.”
 Joe Toscano

 Atomic design is a methodology for creating robust design systems with the big picture in mind.
-Implementing atomic design principles whilst building web and mobile wireframes will allow you to improve UX, by working from the bottom up with the most fundamental web or app components, from the very early stages of the design process.
+Implementing atomic design principles whilst building web and mobile wireframes (aka atomic prototyping) will allow you to improve UX, by working from the bottom up with the most fundamental web or app components, from the very early stages of the design process.
 Let’s discuss atomic design in relation to wireframing and prototyping your designs.

 Atomic design intends to break user interfaces down to their most basic elements, and only moving forward with design once the starting point has been established.
 Atomic, from Greek, a-tomos, meaning undividable, takes the fundamental, unbreakable components – the atoms – as that starting point.
 Together with molecules, organisms, templates and pages, these components form the five elements of atomic design.
 They can also be divided into building blocks (atoms, molecules, organisms), and containers (templates and pages).
 The key principle is to use the most basic elements to build up to the next level.

-The 5 elements of Atomic Design
+The 5 elements of atomic design

-In the celebrated words of Brad Frost, who defined the Atomic Design principle:
+In the celebrated words of Brad Frost, who defined the atomic design principle:

 “Atomic design gives us the ability to traverse from abstract to concrete.
 Because of this, we can create systems that promote consistency and scalability while simultaneously showing things in their final context.
 And by assembling rather than deconstructing, we’re crafting a system right out of the gate instead of cherry picking patterns after the fact.”